jpillora/opts/example/eg-app/README.md

 		Complete().       //enable shell-completion
-		Version(version). //use version string set at compile time PkgRepo().        //infer the repo URL from package and include in the help text Parse().          //exits with 1 if any problems RunFatal()        //executes App's Run method
+		Version(version). //use version string set at compile time PkgRepo().        //infer the repo URL from package and include in the help text Parse().          //where the magic happens, exits with 1 on error RunFatal()        //executes App's Run method, exits with 1 on error }
-}
 ```
 <!--/tmpl-->